johnnychen94/jill.py/README.md

 only one of 1.6.x can exist.
 If you insist to have multiple patch versions, you could use `jill install --install_dir <some_other_folder>` to install Julia in other folder, and then manually make a symlink back.
-As I just said, in most cases, common users should not care about this patch version difference and just using the latest patch release would be fine.
+As I just said, in most cases, common users should not care about this patch version difference and should just use the latest patch release.

 ### How to only download contents without installation?